Zombies in Resident Evil: Video games

 Other zombie-type creatures in the series include domesticated canines infected with the T-virus, also known as the zombie dog (ゾンビ犬 zombi-inu).
 Unlike the slower human zombies, zombie dogs retain much of their agility with a noticeable increase in durability and aggression.
-Zombie dogs are usually depicted with active necrosis, for example a visible eye bulge out of their otherwise savage but proportional facade, which makes for a fearsome appearance.
-Most of the zombie dogs encountered in the early Resident Evil games are of the Dobermann breed: the reason for the frequency was due to Chief Brian Irons' suggestion to the K9 unit that the breed be used as the police dog for the Raccoon Police Department.
-Resident Evil 2 also introduced the Licker, a grotesque creature with an exposed brain and lacks skin, which attacks its prey with sharp claws and a long prehensile tongue.
+Zombie dogs are usually depicted with active necrosis, for example a visible eye bulges out of their otherwise savage but proportional facade.
+Most of the zombie dogs encountered in the early Resident Evil games are of the Dobermann breed: the reason for the frequency was due to the Chief Brian Irons' in-universe suggestion to the K9 unit that the breed be used as the police dog for the Raccoon Police Department.
+Resident Evil 2 also introduced the Licker, a grotesque creature with an exposed brain that lacks skin, which attacks its prey with sharp claws and a long prehensile tongue.
 It is the result of further mutation in a zombie infected with certain strains of the T-virus, especially one that has consumed large quantities of biomass to sustain its metabolism.
 It is blind but extremely sensitive to sound, which can be mitigated with navigational tactics by savvy players.
 A Licker variant which appears in Resident Evil 5 is presented with a “fairly unremarkable sense of hearing", reflecting the game's action-oriented focus compared to its predecessors.

 Resident Evil Zero introduced zombies which are swarmed and infested by T-virus infected leeches, which require players to adopt a different approach to overcome in combat.
 They are similar in concept to the later "Ooze" zombie type introduced in Resident Evil: Revelations, both of which are visually and functionally distinct from the more humanoid traditional zombie.
-Resident Evil 7: Biohazard feature the Molded, semi-morphous black goo-like anthropomorphic monsters spawned from a type of isotropic mould that feeds on dead bodies.
+Resident Evil 7: Biohazard feature the "Molded", semi-morphous black goo-like anthropomorphic monsters spawned from a type of isotropic mold that feeds on dead bodies.
 By coagulating through cracks and crevices, they can seemingly appear from out of nowhere to shamble towards the player, and their heads bob awkwardly and arrhythmically from side to side which may prove problematic for aiming.
-Resident Evil Village features the moroaică of Castle Dimitrescu, lumbering shackled creatures described as being very similar to the franchise's traditional zombies.
+Resident Evil Village features the lycans, as well as moroaică of Castle Dimitrescu, lumbering shackled creatures described as being very similar to the franchise's traditional zombies.
 According to the lore of Village, they are the result of Lady Dimitrescu's experimentation with the Mold pathogen from Biohazard.